UNIMOODLE/moodle-quizaccess_quiztimer/README.md

 The plugin can be also installed by putting the contents of this directory to

-    {your/moodle/dirroot}/question/bank/quiztimer
+    {your/moodle/dirroot}/mod/quiz/accessrule/quiztimer

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.
+Afterwards, log in to your Moodle site as an admin and go to _Site administration to complete the installation.

 Alternatively, you can run